from £49 /night help

 Bed linen, bath towels ( not beach towels) and starter pack of kitchen and bathroom basics are also provided.

-A starter supply of logs is provided - more can be purchased on site.
+A starter supply of logs is provided - more can be purchased from us.

 Complementary welcome basket of local produce to make a snack on your arrival.